PhillipMichaelGilbert2025/PhillipMichaelGilbert2025/README.md

 programming and debugging script using Python designed to test essential functions

 ## What I'm Up To
-- Deepening my Python skills with AI and web web projects.
+- Deepening my Python skills with Machine Learning, DevOps and web development projects.
 -Exploring web dev with Flask and Django- watch this space!